Combating people smuggling

 People smuggling is not the same as human trafficking, though they often occur in combination.
 Here are the two important differences:

 - In the case of people smuggling, migrants consciously choose to deal with a smuggler.
-They don’t know whether the smuggler will treat them badly.
-Human traffickers, on the other hand, trade in human beings – often women – using threats and violence.
-They often force victims into prostitution or exploitative labour situations.
+They do not know whether the smuggler will treat them badly.
+In the case of human trafficking, people are forced to work or to perform sexual or other acts.
+The aim of human trafficking is to exploit people.

 - People smuggling always involves transporting migrants over the border to another country.
 But human trafficking can also take place within a country’s borders.